carbonblack/carbon-black-cloud-sdk-python/docs/watchlists-feeds-reports.rst

 -----
 Another way of managing reports is to attach them to a *feed.* Feeds can contain multiple reports, and a feed can be attached to a watchlist, effectively making the contents of the watchlist equivalent to the contents of the feed.

+**Note:** The feeds that are created by these examples are *private feeds,* meaning they are only visible within an organization and can be created by anyone with sufficient privileges in the organization.
+There are additional types of feeds; *reserved feeds* can only be created by MSSPs, and *public feeds* can only be created or edited by VMware Carbon Black.

 A new feed may be created as follows: